Copperminer02/Cancer-Statistical-Study/Breast_Cancer.md

 7. Smoothness se: standard error for local variation in radius lengths
 8. Compactness se: standard error for perimeter^2 / area - 1.0
 9. Texture worst: "worst" or largest mean value for standard deviation of gray-scale values

+### Diagnosis:
+- Benign: growth that is not considered cancer.
+It will not invade nearby tissue or spread to other parts of the body.
+- Malignant: cancerous cells that invade nearby tissue and spread to other parts of the body.
+•	The stage of a breast cancer is determined by the cancer’s characteristics.
+For instance, the size and the presence or absence of hormone receptors.
+•	Why is the stage important?
+- Determine the prognosis
+- Determine best treatment option
+•	How is breast cancer staged?
+- Stage of 0 through IV.
+- Stage 0: non-invasive (in original location) to Stage IV: invasive and invaded other parts of the body.

 •	Size of Tumors:
-g.
-Primary breast tumors vary in shape and size.
+- Primary breast tumors vary in shape and size.
 The smallest lesion that can be felt by hand is typically 1.5 to 2 centimeters (about 1/2 to 3/4 inch) in diameter.
 Sometimes tumors that are 5 centimeters (about 2 inches) — or even larger — can be found in the breast.

 Source: This information is provided by Breastcancer.org.
-•	Clinical Characteristics:
-a.
-T: size category that describe the original primary tumor.
-Higher T numbers mean a larger tumor and/or wider spread to tissues near the breast.
-TX-T4
-b.
-N: lymph node involvement describes tumor’s migration to lymph nodes.
-NX- N3
-c.
-Metastasis: describes the tumor’s invasion to other parts of the party: MX-M1
-d.
-Estrogen Receptor (ER) status: Does the cancer have the protein called an estrogen receptor?
-e.
-Progesterone Receptor (PR) status: Does the cancer have the protein called a progesterone receptor?
-f.
-HER2 status: Does the cancer make too much of a protein called HER2?
-g.
-Grade of the cancer (G): How much do the cancer cells look like normal cells?

-The variables in this dataset focus on the size and the texture of to categorize the cancer into benign or malignant cancer.

 ## Question to Answer
 Which features have the greatest impact on breast cancer diagnosis?

-## Communication Protocols

-- Indiviual weekly tasks assigned each Tuesday during regular class hours.
-- Datasets maintained, cleaned, and stored as a group in the main branch.
-- Dastaset updates performed in class hours.
-- Group decides final workable dataset for the week.
-- Dataset editing can only occur inside indiviual scripts and related to the requirements of that assignment.
-- Changes to the main dataset must be communicated and agreed to by all members before change can be implemented.
-- Each member maintains individual git branch related to their assignment.
-- Individual Branches contain scripting, schema, etc related to their assignments.
-- Main communication about strategy and workability between tasks to be performed during Class Hours
-- Saturday Zoom meetings 11 AM to review challenges and coordinate approval of assignments to main branch.
-- All inter meeting communication to be held via Slack channel _0fp-kavita-josh-khadijah-rhian
-- All members approve main branch changes and README prior to Sunday submissions.

 ## Data Exploration